 An introduction to college-level writing, this course focuses on the conventions of standard written English and writing with a thesis.
 Students will produce multiple drafts of expository and argument essays, resulting in approximately 3750 words.
 Course content will emphasize research, analytical skills, and appropriate use of MLA.
-To enroll in this course, students must successfully pass ENG 101 with a grade of "C-" or better in order to advance to ENG 102 English Composition II.
-Fall, Spring, Summer, Fall evening, Summer online.
+Students must successfully pass ENG 101 with a grade of "C-" or better in order to advance to ENG 102 English Composition II.
+Fall, Spring, Summer, Fall evening, Summer on-line.